Job outlooks for Computer network technicians

 • The educational attainment of workers in this occupation is:

-• apprenticeship or trades certificate or diploma: less than 5% compared to 9% for all occupations
+• apprenticeship or trades certificate or diploma: 10% compared to 15% for all occupations

 Regional outlooks

-The employment outlook will be moderate for Computer network technicians (NOC 2281) in the Cariboo region for the 2022-2024 period.
+The employment outlook will be moderate for Computer network and web technicians (NOC 22220) in the Regina - Moose Mountain region for the 2023-2025 period.

 The following factors contributed to this outlook: